Republic of Cospaia: Foundation

-Republics, as a form of government, were extremely rare in Italy until the French Revolution.
-There had been, for example, the maritime republics (including those of Genoa and of Venice—albeit led by a sort of elective monarch styled "doge"— both with oligarchic institutions), the Republic of Lucca (also with oligarchic institutions), the Republic of Florence, the Republic of Siena, and the Republic of San Marino (still in existence in the 21st century).
+Republics, as a form of government, were most common in what is now Italy before the French Revolution.
+There had been, for example, the maritime republics (including those of Genoa and of Venice—albeit led by a sort of elective monarch styled "doge"— both with oligarchic institutions) along with the Republics of Pisa, Amalfi, Gaeta, Noli and the Ancona.
+And some were non-maritime: the Republic of Lucca (also with oligarchic institutions), the Republic of Florence, the Republic of Siena, and the Republic of San Marino (still in existence in the 21st century).

 The inhabitants of Cospaia, therefore, preferred to base their independence on the total freedom of the inhabitants, all of whom were holders of sovereignty, and it was not entrusted to any organ of power, unlike in states.
 Cospaia also had an official flag, which is still used on some occasions.
 The banner was characterised by a black-and-white field divided diagonally.
 In the coat of arms there appeared "the village between the two small streams, with two fish on the right and the plant of Nicotiana tabacum on the left, above was the motto and years of the republic".

 The inhabitants of Cospaia did not, therefore, have tribute obligations with either the Papal States or the Grand Duchy of Tuscany, and the goods that passed through the territory were not subject to any tariffs.
 It thus functioned as a free economic zone and buffer state between the two powers.
-Although Cospaia extended over just 330 ha (2 km long and about 500 m wide), the 250 inhabitants treasured the situation and took advantage of it to increase the cultivation of tobacco, among the first in the Italian Peninsula.
+Although Cospaia covered just 330 ha (2 km long and about 500 m wide), the 250 inhabitants treasured the location and took advantage of it to expand tobacco cultivation, among the first in the Italian Peninsula.
 Even now, some varieties of tobacco are still called cospaia.
 Cospaia was an early centre of tobacco production in Italy and used 25 ha of fertile soil to grow it.
 One of the reasons for the prosperity of Cospaia was that it was the only place in Italy that did not follow with the papal ban on tobacco growing, which ensured a monopoly on production.